apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rossen Reports: Free apps to watch solar eclipse live**
+**Oil Is Hitting Its Highest Level in Months—Just in Time for Summer Driving Season**

-You can read more about it [here](https://www.wdsu.com/article/free-apps-watch-solar-eclipse-live/60399978).
+You can read more about it [here](https://www.wsj.com/business/energy-oil/oil-is-hitting-its-highest-level-in-monthsjust-in-time-for-summer-driving-season-3370fbf7).

 ## Requirements
 - Python 3.8